Magazine Fort: Raids

 In use by British and Irish forces for 250 years, the fort was subject to two notable raids in the 20th century.
 The first occurred on 24 April 1916, during the Easter Rising, when predominantly young members of Fianna Éireann raided the fort for arms and set explosives to blow it up, however, "after setting fires to blow up the magazine’s ordinance; but the fuses burned out before reaching the ammunition and little damage was caused."

 Some of the first shots of the Easter Rising were believed to have been fired during this raid when an unarmed member of the garrison household and an armed sentry were shot.
 The latter was seriously injured but apparently survived; the former died nine hours later.
 These marked the first shootings of the Easter Rising.
+(Note: While contemporary accounts (e.g. Irish Times, 29 April 1916) suggested the garrison commander's adolescent son (Gerald Playfair, aged 14) was shot dead by an IRA volunteer (Garry Holohan), later investigations (i.e. Duffy, History Ireland, 2013) suggest that it was an elder son (George Alexander "Alec" Playfair, aged 23) who was killed.)

 The second raid occurred on 23 December 1939 when, during the so-called "Christmas Raid", members of the Irish Republican Army raided the magazine for weapons and more than one million rounds of ammunition.
 Most of the stolen equipment was recovered over the following weeks.